sandwichfarm/nostr-geotags/README.md

 - `countryCode` (string): ISO country code, typically alpha-2 format.
 No default value.
 - `continent` (string): Name of the continent.
 No default value.
 - `continentCode` (string): Code representing the continent.
 No default value.
-- Other properties (any): You can include additional key-value pairs as needed.
+- Other properties (any): Additionally, key value pairs will be ignored but do not throw an error.

 ## Options Reference
 The `options` object specifies which types of tags to generate.